-- 1. From the Cisco vManage menu, choose Configuration > Templates. - 2.
-Click Feature and then click Add Template. - 3.
-From the Selected Devices list, choose a device that is supported for DRE. - 4.
+- 3. From the Selected Devices list, choose a device that is supported for DRE. - 4.
 Under Other Templates, click AppQoE. - 5.
 Enter Template Name and Description. - 6.
 Choose on of the following device roles: - Controller: Choose Controller if you want to configure the device as a controller with an integrated service node.
-For devices that support an integrated service node, the Enable check-box is available.
+For devices that support an integrated service node, the Enable checkbox is available.
 This option is grayed out for devices that don't support the integrated service node functionality. - Service Node: Choose the Service Node option if you want to configure the device as an external service node.
 The External Service Node check box is enabled by default.